PET WELLNESS EXAMS

-At the beginning of every wellness exam at Eastown Veterinary Clinic, your pet’s exam assistant will ask you questions to obtain a complete medical history for your pet.
-This way, we can determine right away if there have been any changes in health or behavior since your last visit.
-Your pet’s veterinarian will then assess your pet’s overall appearance and body condition during a physical examination.
-This examination includes:
+At the beginning of every wellness exam at Eastown Veterinary Clinic, an exam assistant will ask you questions to obtain a complete medical history for your pet.
+This way, we can determine immediately if there have been any changes in health or behavior since your last visit.
+Your pet's veterinarian will then assess your pet's overall appearance and body condition during a physical examination.
+This nose-to-tail examination includes:

 - Listening to the heart and lungs

 - Feeling for signs of pain, tumors, or any other unusual changes in the body.

 - Checking joints for signs of arthritis or muscle weakness

 - Examining the eyes, ears, and mouth for any signs of disease

 You will be informed of any abnormalities they find and provided with recommended diagnostics or treatments that encourage the best health for your pet.

 In addition to a complete physical exam, we will collect a blood sample to screen your pet for heartworm and tick-borne diseases and check a stool sample for intestinal parasites.
 We will recommend a comprehensive, tailored laboratory panel based on your pet's age and general health status to evaluate the health of the internal organs and help detect the early stages of a disease.